User Testing Like It’s your Middle Name

 - Form hypotheses on what drives their behavior.
 This would give you an opportunity to figure out whether or not you understood the problem correctly and if theres more to the matter.

 As designers we’re accustomed to do as much problem definition in an effort to uncover pain points and challenges people have today while using our products and be the ones to have empathy for them.
 Building something in hopes it will solve a problem for your customer is a risk.
+Therefore, before user testing it might worth doing a competitive analysis.
 Next up, I’ll take you through how you can run a test in-house.

 Create a Guide or Agenda Prep